msc42/ScriptCollection/README.md

 # ScriptCollection
 A collection of scripts.

-* aggsha512sum Calculates one SHA-512 hash of multiple given files.
+* hashsum Calculates one hash of multiple given files (the hash algorithm is selectable, the default hash algorithm is SHA-512).